 Fludeoxyglucose F 18 is a glucose analog that concentrates in cells that rely upon glucose as an energy source, or in cells whose dependence on glucose increases under pathophysiological conditions.
 Fludeoxyglucose F 18 is transported through the cell membrane by facilitative glucose transporter proteins and is phosphorylated within the cell to [18F] FDG-6-phosphate by the enzyme hexokinase.
-Once phosphorylated it cannot exit until it is dephosphorylated by glucose 6-phosphatose.
-Therefore, within a given tissue or pathophysiological process, the retention and clearance of Fludeoxyglucose F 18 reflect a balance involving glucose transporter, hexokinase and glucose 6-phosphatase activities.
-When allowance is made for the kinetic differences between glucose and Fludeoxyglucose F 18 transport and phosphorylation (expressed as the ,'lumped constant'' ratio), Fludeoxyglucose F 18 is used to assess glucose metabolism.
+Once phosphorylated it cannot exit until it is dephosphorylated by glucose-6-phosphatose.
+Therefore, within a given tissue or pathophysiological process, the retention and clearance of Fludeoxyglucose F 18 reflect a balance involving glucose transporter, hexokinase and glucose-6-phosphatase activities.
+When allowance is made for the kinetic differences between glucose and Fludeoxyglucose F 18 reflect fransport and phosphorylation (expressed as the ,'lumped constant'' ratio).
+Fludeoxyglucose F 18 is used to assess glucose metabolism.
 In comparison to background activity of the specific organ or tissue type, regions of decreased or absent uptake of Fludeoxyglucose F 18 reflect the decrease or absence of glucose metabolism.
-Fludeoxyglucose F 18 reflect the fludeoxyglucose F 18 reflect greater than normal rates of glucose metabolism.
+Fludeoxyglucose F 18 reflect the fludeoxyglucose F 18 reflect or absence of sucose metabolism.
+Regions of increased uptake of Fludeoxyglucose F 18 reflect the decrease or absence of glucose metabolism.